lariosm/lariosm.github.io/CS460/HW6/index.md

 # Homework 6

 In this week's assignment, we were tasked with using a pre-existing complex database to create a "people" search engine that looks up people from the database and displays relevant results based on the keywords passed to the search box.
-In addition, we were also required to create a page where users can view details about a searched person, such as their contact info, their company profile and the sales World Wide Importers (a fictitious company created by Microsoft) made to it.
+In addition, we were also required to create a page where users can view details about a searched person, such as their contact info, their company profile and the sales World Wide Importers (WWI) made to it.

 ## Links

 * Assignment page can be found [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW6_1819.html)
 * Code repository referencing this work can be found [here](https://github.com/mlarios1/CS460/tree/master/hw6)
 * Clone repo link: [https://github.com/mlarios1/CS460.git](https://github.com/mlarios1/CS460.git)
+* Video demo link: See step 7 for video link

 ## Step 1: Preparation